VictoryMa8/VictoryMa8/README.md

 Victory (Victor) Ma

-St. Olaf College '26
+- St. Olaf College '26

-Majors: Computer Science, History
+- B.A.
+Computer Science, History

-Concentration: Statistics and Data Science
+- Concentration: Statistics and Data Science

-Personal Email: victoryma23@gmail.com
+- Email: victoryma23@gmail.com

-In my free time, outside of coding, I enjoy weightlifting, cooking, and reading history.
+In my free time, I enjoy weightlifting, cooking, and reading about ancient history.

 <!---
 VictoryMa8/VictoryMa8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.